larsklitzke/tradingconv/README.md

 ## Comands

 This package comes equipped with multiple tools.
-Here is a list of available commands.
+Here is a list of currently available tools.

 | Command          |  Description                                                 |
 | -----------------| -------------------------------------------------------------|